Radhekrishnaa/Radhekrishnaa/README.md

 </div>

 - :student: I’m currently pursuing my degree in  Computer science specializing in( **Iot ,cybersecurity including Blockchain Technology** ) from [Smt.
 Indira Gandhi College of Engineering](http://sigce.edu.in/)
-- :seedling: Exploring  Open source and learning & contributing to the open source
+- :seedling: Exploring and learning different development & contributing to the open source
 - :zap: In my free time, I solve DSA problems on [Leetcode](https://leetcode.com/Radhekrishna_Mishra/) and read tech articles.
 - :nerd_face: I am a tech enthusiast & an open-source learner.I am always open to collaborating on projects and innovative/disruptive ideas.
 - :point_down:Find out more about me & feel free to connect with me here: